wanjira99/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fourteenth script creates a symbolic link
 Fifteenth script copies html files
-Sixteenth file moves all files starting with an uppercase letter
+Sixteenth file moves all files starting with an uppercase letter Seventeenth script deletes files with the specified format